-Thanks are due to Dr. Michael Persinger for his extensive help in developing The Shiva Stimulation System.
-Persinger’s Endorsement.
+Thanks are due to the late Dr. Michael Persinger for his extensive help.

 Set And Setting (environment) for God Helmet Sessions

-The God Helmet sessions that created religious visions in the lab were done in sensory deprivation.
-The most important component is silence, not just quiet.
+The God Helmet sessions that created religious visions in the lab were done in sensory deprivation, and the most important part is silence, not just quiet.
 A large portion of the temporal lobe’s normal, ongoing activity is dedicated to monitoring ambient sound.
 In order to maximize your chances for a successful session, you should do your sessions in the greatest quiet you can manage.
-Complete (acoustic) silence is not so easy to create, but it’s worth the effort to try and create the most complete silence you can for your sessions.
-If you are looking to try and repeat The God Helmet experiments, then total silence is crucial.
-It was a part of the original experiments, and if its neglected then you can’t say that you have repeated or replicated the procedure.
+Complete (acoustic) silence is not so easy to create, but it’s worth the effort to try to create the most complete silence you can for your sessions.
+If you are looking to try to repeat The God Helmet experiments, then total silence is crucial.
+It was a part of the original experiments, and if its neglected then you can’t say that you’ve fully repeated or replicated the procedure.

 It’s important to avoid falling asleep during the session.
 In principle, it might lead to intense dreams, and perhaps even lucid dreaming, but there is always the chance that you may not recall the dream after you wake up, and you would have the mistaken impression that the session had no effect.
-The best thing to do with your own mind during the session is to relax as much as possible, but not to fall asleep.
+The best thing to do with your mind during the session is to relax as much as possible, but not to fall asleep.